Double the chocolate means double the goodness. This buttercream is rich, creamy and super chocolaty.

-When I started out, I went with the usual way of making chocolate buttercream, which was just adding cocoa.
+I used to make chocolate buttercream using the old school method, which is just adding cocoa powder.
 You know me, I can’t leave well enough alone.
 I had to make it even MORE chocolaty by adding actual melted chocolate.
 I’m telling you it really make a difference.
 Try it and you’ll see.

 This recipe is good ol’ American Buttercream and I like using real butter and not shortening.
 I think that makes a world of difference.